corentindautreme/corentindautreme.github.io/portfolio.md

             <div class="text-4xl font-bold">Coordinates to slice</div>

             <div class="md:w-[60%] grow overflow-hidden overflow-y-scroll flex flex-col gap-3">
-              <p>Using CSS variables, slices can be dynamically generated, by normalizing the computed distances and angles.</p>
+              <p>Using CSS variables, slices can be dynamically configured with normalized values of the computed distances and angles.</p>
+              <p>GPS coordinates are hardcoded, and the generator simply regenerates all slices on the fly when a city is selected.</p>
             </div>
           </div>